pico2/Arianrhod/Source/sources/cpython/Doc/library/ossaudiodev.rst

    Returns the file handle number of the open mixer device file.

 .. versionchanged:: 3.2
-   Mixer objects also support the context manager protocol.
+   Mixer objects also support the context management protocol.

 The remaining methods are specific to audio mixing: